 AU Symphony Orchestra plays at least three major concert programs per season, each in repeat performances.
 The orchestra's repertoire consists of the major masterworks from the Baroque through the Twentieth Century.

 Each year, AU Symphony Orchestra hosts a major event on campus, the Concerto and Aria Competition, in which undergraduate and graduate student instrumentalists and singers compete for the opportunity to perform in concert with the orchestra.
-First, second and third place winners from a field of more than a dozen competitors are selected by a distinguished panel of judges from the Department of Performing Art's music faculty.
+Winners from a field of more than a dozen competitors are selected by a distinguished panel of judges from the Department of Performing Art's music faculty.

 AU Symphony Orchestra frequently collaborates with the American University Choral Ensembles in performances of major works for chorus, vocal soloists, and orchestra.
 AU Symphony Orchestra also serves as a lab orchestra for conducting students in the Department of Performing Arts.

 Auditions for AU Symphony Orchestra are held the first week of each semester for new players.
 Special, late auditions may also be arranged.
-Members of the orchestra also have the opportunity to audition each semester for promotion within the organization.
-For more information about auditions or AU Symphony Orchestra, please contact the orchestra manager at firstname.lastname@example.org, or Conductor and Director of Orchestral Activities Matthew Brown at email@example.com or 202-885-3477.
+For more information about auditions or AU Symphony Orchestra, please contact the orchestra manager at email@example.com, or Conductor and Director of Orchestral Activities Matthew Brown at firstname.lastname@example.org or 202-885-3433.